Who was Joke-()-phine?

 Perhaps the fearsome, black belt Judoka, who had also trained in close quarters kung fu and who knows what else—his kicks and punches landing with all the dumbfounding thwack, sting and bone-juddering thud of invisibly-swung steel pipes out of nowhere—did not know his leg-locks, and how to defend against them, quite as well as us shootfighters and submission wrestlers.

 Knowing Fred—the agile, supremely physically talented sprite, with a seemingly supernatural strenth-to-weight ratio—he would have smartly put that right later – after the trouble a grimly dragging upstart and hanger-on like me gave him.

-I hadn’t had such a blast—in that national competition with unknown outcome—maybe since I spent an evening as a ten year old at a professional wrestling show—with masked villains, blonde heroes and goodie/baddie tag teams throwing each other in and out of the ring, and as we screamed “Oh, la vache!!
+I hadn’t had such a blast—in that national competition with unknown outcome—maybe since I spent an evening as a ten year old at a professional wrestling show—with masked villains, blonde heroes and goodie/baddie tag teams throwing each other in and out of the ring, hopping around and gesticulating at pretend injuries, and as we screamed “Oh, la vache!!
 Vas-y!!
 A

-rrête-le!!—one grasshopper- and cicada-filled summer in a village outside Angoulême in south west France – staying, and bonding a bit, with a family of Parisians, their château-bound country cousins, and their village friends.
+rrête-le!!—one grasshopper- and cicada-filled summer in a village outside Angoulême in south west France – staying, and bonding a bit, with a family of Parisians, their château-bound country cousins, and their village compatriots.